-Just over a year ago I nervously approached the CIPR Inside committee to explore the possibility of joining although perhaps a bit like you might be feeling now, I wasn’t sure I had the experience under my belt to add much value.
+Just over a year ago I nervously approached the CIPR Inside committee to explore the possibility of joining, although perhaps like you might feel now I wasn’t sure I had the experience under my belt to add much value.

 Yet here I am, on the way back from the 2019 annual general meeting (AGM) sharing my experiences of being part of not just a professional group but a bigger family of communicators.

 Opening up the CIPR Inside AGM this year Chair Advita Patel hit the nail on the head in terms of what the committee set out to achieve in 2019 and exceeded in making an IMPACT!
-Keep in mind as you read the below that all of this was achieved by an incredible group of volunteers.
+Keep in mind as you read the below that an incredible group of volunteers achieved all of this.